sirigithub/gcp-cloud-sec-notes/README.md

 ### Custom IAM roles
 * custom roles can be applied at org or project level not at a folder level
 * Service accounts have keys associated with them.
 A sevice account can have upto 10 keys associated with it.

+### Application default credentials
+* checks for presence of a google application credentials env variable
+* checks default service account
+* if 1 and 2 are not found, throws an error.